ImranShafiq14/GP2Coursework/GP2Coursework/ReadMe.txt

 Press Escape to exit game
 Use the mouse to rotate the camera - move very slowly and slightly to stop camera from going crazy.

+Member Roles:

 Imran

 Model loading
 Parallax Mapping
 Texture/Mesh Manager
+Initial set up of project
+Design side of project(e.g. laying out/designing scene/level etc.)
+Finding extra required models such as Ground and Helicopter.
+Conversion of Ground and Helicopter models into FBX models.

 Ross